bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

 The last subcategory for this is [Following Tags/Categories](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1124-following-tagscategories), which is completed with all its requirements for all of our teams.

 Our other section [Search & Sort Requirements](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#113-search--sort-requirements), only includes the [Searching](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1131-searching) subcategory.
 For this subcategory, we had completed all of the requirements except the ones:
--   **1.1.3.1.4**  Users shall be able to search posts, articles and user profiles by the names of the doctors that contributed to them.
+-   **1.1.3.1.4**  Users shall be able to search posts, articles and user profiles by the names of the doctors that contributed to them (We can search posts and articles of a doctor via using a doctor's name in the search bar.
+But search mechanism is not used for profile search.
+A user must click on the doctor's name after finding the doctor's content.)
 -   **1.1.3.1.5**  Users shall be able to search posts, articles and user profiles by the usernames.

 The last section for Functional Requirements is [Admin](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#114-admin-requirements), which is completed with all of its features.
-Admins can use their panels to apply all of these requirements that mentioned in this section.
+Admins can use their panels to apply all of these requirements mentioned in this section.

 In the [System Requirements](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#12-system-requirements), there are two subcategories which are [Forum](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1211-forum), and [Chatbot](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1212-chatbot).
 Since we had completed all the necessary requirements for this, we do not to specify any requirement.

  * ### API endpoints